Overcoming Discouragement Through The Word of God

-Sometimes we get that: we believe God orders our steps.
+Sometimes we get that: we believe God is with us, guiding us.
 But when life gets busy, the burdens get heavy, the future is unclear and the past not very encouraging, we war in our souls.

 Is your soul weary today?
 Trying to balance everything, keep all the chips in their place?
-Is loving your husband too much of a task?
+Is loving your overall-healthy-but-currently-disappointing husband too much an ask?

-Are you trying to seek God and feeling frustrated by His seeming quietness and distance?
+Are you frustrated by God’s seeming quietness and distance?
 Is discouragement fighting to take place on your table?

 My husband told me yesterday “God is always good.
 When it looks like He is not, the problem is me, not Him.”